tlaytongoogle/datasciencecoursera-course3-project/README.md

 The produced file can be read back into the R environment using the command:

-    read.table("averages.txt", header = TRUE, colClasses = "factor", check.names = FALSE)
+    read.table("averages.txt", header = TRUE, check.names = FALSE)

-The `colClasses` argument ensures that the subject IDs are read as a factor column instead of an integer one.
 The `check.names` argument prevents the feature names from being mangled when they are made into column names.
+Note that the resulting data frame's subject ID column will be integer-typed, rather than a factor as in the frame produced by the script.
+If desired, this can be corrected after reading using the `factor()` function, or during reading using the `colClasses` argument.